CharlieCharlemagne/212-spring-2025/assignments/ha-01/readme.md

 The `screenshot.png` file should be a screenshot of the Kattis results page showing the total score you achieved.
 This is **mandatory** and will be used to determine your grade.
+Make sure it clearly includes your name and the points you earned for each problem.

 The `llm-usage.txt` file should contain a brief statement indicating whether you used a Large Language Model (LLM) to